mademoixcel/Payroll/README.md

 # Payroll
- Payroll for 200 employees of company XYZ (Everything in this project was done with Microsoft Excel)
+ Payroll for 87 employees of company XYZ (Everything in this project was done with Microsoft Excel and Figma)

+ # Overview

+This Excel payroll project is a comprehensive spreadsheet solution for managing the payroll information and calculations of company XYZ with 87 employees.
+It includes all relevant formulas and calculations necessary to manage employee data, including hours worked, taxes calculated, gross pay, and net pay.

 # Business scenario
 It was on a Friday Afternoon when I logged in to LinkedIn to check my notifications and messages then I got this message from a startup founder.